 For example, do you want to focus your efforts (and budget) on getting more phone calls or newsletter sign-ups?
 Or do you need to let the masses know about your brand and build awareness?

 Whilst it is excellent to do all of it, realistically, you should aim to focus on a primary objective with secondary sub-objectives for the best results.

 Clear objectives will help inform which PPC platform is your best option.

-This would depend on the nature of the business but let us say we had a company that works on a B2B capacity selling online software.
-We may decide that LinkedIn would be an excellent platform for hyper-targeted advertising to build our brand.
+This would depend on the nature of the business but let's say I had a company that works on a B2B capacity selling online software.
+I may decide that LinkedIn would be an excellent platform for hyper-targeted advertising to build the brand.

 See our article Should you use LinkedIn PPC?
 For more information on this platform.